-Source: 2008 data is from Mekelle City Administration, 2009 Data is from Mekelle City Education Office
+Source: 2008 data is from Mekelle City Administration; 2009 Data is from Mekelle City Education Office.

 This needs assessment focuses on primary and secondary education in Mekelle.
 Pre-primary education, technical and vocational training (TVET), special education and adult education are discussed, but due to time and data limitations, this study does not include estimates of the costs of providing these services.
 The World Bank encountered similar constraints in its comprehensive study of education in Ethiopia (World Bank, 2005).
-It should also be noted that some schools operate on a shift system (i.e. there is a morning and an afternoon session), but this study does not distinguish between such schools and those that do not operate on a shift system.
+It should also be noted that some schools operate on a shift system (i.e. there are morning and afternoon sessions), but this study does not distinguish between such schools and those that do not operate on a shift system.